-CHAPTER VII CARBON LEAKS
+CHAPTER VII

+CARBON LEAKAGE

-58. The promoter must determine if a leak has been generated by the project at the end of a reporting period.
+66. The promoter must determine if a leak has been generated by the project at the end of a reporting period.

-- 59. A carbon leak is generated by a project when, during a reporting period, the deforestation rate for all the lots and parts of lots belonging to the owner of the lot or part of a lot for the project, obtained using equation 11, is greater than the deforestation rate for private land in the municipality where the project is implemented at the end of a reporting period, obtained using equation 12. - 60.
-At the start of each reporting period, the promoter must define the surface area of all privately-owned lots or parts of lots assigned to forestry purposes in the municipality where the project is implemented.
+67. A carbon leakage is generated by a project when, during a reporting period, the deforestation rate for all the lots and parts of lots belonging to the owner of the lot or part of a lot for the project, obtained using equation 11, is greater than the deforestation rate for private land in the municipality where the project is implemented, obtained using equation 12.

+68. At the start and at the end of each reporting period, the promoter must define the surface area of all privately-owned lots or parts of lots assigned to forestry purposes in the municipality where the project is implemented.